Understanding Assumable Mortgages

 When assuming a loan, it’s always important to talk to your lender and understand all the terms and conditions of your loan.
 When assuming a mortgage the buyer must meet the lender’s qualifications, similar to applying for a new loan.

-- What are the additional costs, including assumption fees, closing costs, etc.?
+- The additional costs, including assumption fees, closing costs, etc.

-Patrick: If assuming someone’s loan requires a larger down payment and you are stretching your finances thin to come to an agreement, it may not be the right choice unless you have a firm grasp of your own financing and it makes sense for you.
-Additionally, the market fluctuates, and you never know if assuming someone’s interest rate will turn out to be a good idea after all.
+If assuming a loan requires a larger down payment and the buyer is stretching their finances to come to an agreement, it may not be the right choice.
+Additionally, the market fluctuates, meaning you never know for sure if assuming an interest rate will turn out to be advantageous.

-- Assumptions take longer than traditional sales transactions, so if there is a sense of urgency with the transaction, assumptions are generally not recommended.
+- Assumptions take longer than traditional sales transactions.
+If there is a sense of urgency with the transaction, assumptions are generally not recommended.

 - If the home’s market value significantly exceeds the loan balance, the seller might prefer a buyer who can secure financing at the full price, maximizing profit without complicating the transaction.

-Savannah: Non-Veterans can assume a VA loan but if the new buyer is not eligible for VA benefits, the seller’s entitlement (the amount the VA will guarantee on the veteran's loan) remains tied to the loan.
-This is almost always a deal-breaker for the seller as it limits their ability to use their VA benefits for future home purchases.
+Non-Veterans can assume a VA loan but if the new buyer is not eligible for VA benefits, the seller’s entitlement (the amount the VA will guarantee on the veteran's loan) remains tied to the loan.
+This is usually a deal-breaker for the seller as it limits their ability to use their VA benefits for future home purchases.

 Learn More!